Oddly enough, one of my favorite parts of doing live theater is waiting backstage to go on.

-The thing I love about theater is it’s live—you never know what might happen.
+The thing I love about theater is it is live—you never know what might happen.
 So when you’re onstage, you have to trust what’s happening backstage, even though you can’t see it.
 The person saying the next line is hopefully waiting in the wings to enter.
-The stagehands are ready to roll the next set piece on as soon as the lights go out, and then you can proceed to the next scene.
+The stagehands are ready to roll the next set-piece on as soon as the lights go out, and then you can proceed to the next scene.

-But when it’s real life and you can’t see what God’s doing backstage, it’s quite a test of your faith…
+But when it is real life, and you can’t see what God’s doing backstage, it’s quite a test of your faith…

 …because at times, you feel stuck in a story you don’t like.
 It looks like no one’s back there operating the backdrop and the scenery is never going to change.